Titirangi residents fed up with school playing 'Poi E' on repeat

 "It's a health and safety issue, we need the children to hear it all across the school.

-"We apologise to the Titirangi community for yesterday, Waiting Day, as it was going off.
+"We apologise to the Titirangi community for yesterday, Waitangi Day, as it was going off.
 We're still working it all out," Lynch added.